fwup-home/fwup/README.md

 offsets, etc.) so it is still important to test your firmware updates before deploying them.

-To run the unit tests, you'll need the mtools package.
-This isn't used by `fwup`, but it's needed to verify that FAT file system operations work.
+To run the unit tests, you'll need the mtools and unzip packages.

-    sudo apt-get install mtools
+    sudo apt-get install mtools unzip

-On OSX, you'll need mtools and a few other packages to run the unit tests:
+On OSX, run:

     brew install coreutils mtools gnu-sed